 The International Engine of the Year award is one of the automotive industry’s most lucrative accolades.
 It’s judged by an international panel of 76 renowned motoring journalists from 36 countries.

 From 1996, the PSA Group won the International Engine of the Year Award in the 1.4 to 1.8 litre engine category for eight consecutive years running.
-The winning 1.6 litre turbo reduces emissions to 0% and powered the Peugeot 208 GTi and now-retired RCZ Sports Coupé.
+The winning 1.6 litre turbo reduced emissions to 0% and powered the now retired PEUGEOT 208 GTi and RCZ Sports Coupé.